Making a Political Action Network Alert Work:

-- Identify yourself as a constituent, come to the point quickly, and keep your letter to one page.
+- Identify yourself as a constituent, come to the point quickly, and keep your message under one page.
 You can include attachments or enclosures (articles backing up your point), but do not overwhelm the reader.

 - If you do not know the senator/representative’s position, ask what it is and offer factual evidence why she or he should support your view.